-Record-breaking number of immigration cases went through federal court in 2022 | CBC News
+Record-breaking number of immigration cases went through Federal Court in 2022 | CBC News

 "You file that notice, rarely now will you get the IRCC responding," she said.

-"They used to in the past more often, but there's so many mandamus [applications] now that I think they're just — it doesn't motivate them, it doesn't spur them to act quickly."
+"They used to in the past more often, but there's so many mandamus [applications] now that I think … it doesn't motivate them, it doesn't spur them to act quickly."

 The IRCC has close to two million applications in its inventory, including the backlog.
 In an emailed statement, the department said it made more than 5.2 million final decisions for permanent residents, temporary residents and citizenship in 2022, nearly twice what it was able to accomplish the previous year.